ndd21/PHYS281/docs/demo-vs-code.md

     * Start _Anaconda Navigator_, e.g., in Windows click on the start :fontawesome-brands-windows:
       button and find and click on the "Anaconda3 (64-bit)" menu, then click on "Anaconda Navigator (anaconda3)".
-    * In the ":fontawesome-solid-home: Home" tab, choose the environment you want to use by selecting it in the "Application on" dropdown menu (defaulting to `base (root)`).
+    * In the ":fontawesome-solid-house: Home" tab, choose the environment you want to use by selecting it in the "Application on" dropdown menu (defaulting to `base (root)`).
     * Scroll to find the ":material-microsoft-visual-studio-code: VS Code" application panel and click the ++"Launch"++ button.